Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 • Not much variety, if you are expecting to be wowed by every single dish then you need to book the more expensive courses

-Overall I would recommend Mizu by Sankyodai for people who are looking to have try their first omakase experience, it is not too expensive and the quality of the food exceeds the expectations of what the price tells you.
+Overall I highly recommend Mizu by Sankyodai for people who are looking to have try their first Omakase in Bangkok, it is not too expensive and the quality of the food exceeds the expectations of what the price tells you.
 Good quality food for a price that wouldn't leave you eating instant noodles for the next 3 months, what’s not to like?

 Mizu by Sankyodai | 8.5/10